 These are layout letters or images which are cut solid as the shape of the letter or image.
 The advantage of using solid lettering and images is you will be carving on the inside of the letter or image after you paint over them on the blank wood sign.

 If you use thin wood layout letters or images they should be thin but not thin enough when you spray paint on them for the outline that they move, which is a downside to using them.
-Also they should have clean edges and so when you do paint them the edges of the paint form is crisp.
+Also, they should have clean edges and so when you do paint them the edges of the paint form are crisp.

 Outline Layout Lettering And Images

 Lastly, they are repeatable.
-This means you can use them over and over to create a generic wood sign you make or sell over and over or one time custom wood signs for a client or customer.
-All you need to do is an arrangement on a different species of wood, size of wood or combine with different sizes of fonts to create different appearance.
+This means you can use them over and over to create a generic wood sign you make or sell over and over or one-time custom wood signs for a client or customer.
+All you need to do is an arrangement on a different species of wood, size of wood, or combine with different sizes of fonts to create a different appearance.

 Different Types of Layout Letters And Stencils